Microsoft/azure-docs.pt-pt/includes/log-analytics-troubleshoot-azure-diagnostics.md

 No PowerShell, se receber a seguinte mensagem de erro, terá de atualizar a versão do PowerShell:

-`Set-AzureRmDiagnosticSetting : A parameter cannot be found that matches parameter name 'WorkspaceId'.`
+`Set-AzDiagnosticSetting : A parameter cannot be found that matches parameter name 'WorkspaceId'.`

-Atualizar a versão do PowerShell para Novembro de 2016 (v2.3.0) ou versão posterior, com as instruções no [introdução aos cmdlets do Azure PowerShell](https://docs.microsoft.com/powershell/azureps-cmdlets-docs/) artigo.
+Atualizar a versão do Azure PowerShell, siga as instruções no [instalar o Azure PowerShell](/powershell/azure/install-az-ps) artigo.